CMakePP/CMakePPLang/docs/source/getting_started/cmakepp_examples/classes.rst

 Adding a User-Defined Constructors
 ==================================

-CMakePP allows users to define multiple custom constructors for classes.
+The CMakePP language allows users to define multiple custom constructors for classes.
 This is done using the ``cpp_constructor`` command.
 Here we add a constructor that takes two integers to our ``Automobile`` class:

 .. literalinclude:: /../../tests/docs/source/getting_started/cmakepp_examples/classes/constructor_user_defined.cmake
    :lines: 10-13